Akash-Rastogi/NeuralNetworks/Assignments/1/README.md

 # Assignment 01 (Due date: Sept.
 8, 2016)

-# The purpose of the this assignment is to give you a starting point and a framework for your future assignments.
+<h2>The purpose of the this assignment is to give you a starting point and a framework for your future assignments.</h2>

 * Download and run the Python source code which is provided here.
 * Modify the code to include two more activation functions, i.e. Hyperbolic Tangent,  and Positive linear.